 A home workshop can mean something different to different people, from a bench in the basement with a few basic tools, to a separate building with every tool imaginable.
 Some of these buildings are more sophisticated, and even larger, neater, and cleaner than the home beside them and the choice of full time craftsmen.
 Of course, it takes more land, can be expensive to build, heat or cool and can raise property taxes.
-A basement shop solves these problems, providing that you have the floor space and a high enough ceiling.
+A basement shop solves these problems, provided that you have sufficient floor space and a high enough ceiling.

 With efficient space management it's amazing the projects that some resourceful craftsmen can build and create in a surprisingly small space.